Cluster expansion: Calculation of the configuration integral

+which is known as the virial equation, and the components $B_i(T)$ are the virial coefficients.

+Each of the virial coefficients corresponds to one term from the cluster expansion ($B_2(T)$ is the two-particle interaction term, $B_3(T)$ is the three-particle interaction term and so on).

+Keeping only the two-particle interaction term, it can be shown that the cluster expansion, with some approximations, gives the Van der Waals equation.

+This can be applied further to mixtures of gases and liquid solutions.

+Quantum mechanics approach

 The cluster-expansion approach is a technique in quantum mechanics that systematically truncates the BBGKY hierarchy problem that arises when quantum dynamics of interacting systems is solved.
 This method is well suited for producing a closed set of numerically computable equations that can be applied to analyze a great variety of many-body and/or quantum-optical problems.
 For example, it is widely applied in semiconductor quantum optics and it can be applied to generalize the semiconductor Bloch equations and semiconductor luminescence equations.

 Background

 Quantum theory essentially replaces classically accurate values by a probabilistic distribution that can be formulated using, e.g., a wavefunction, a density matrix, or a phase-space distribution.
-Conceptually, there is always, at least formally, probability distribution behind each observable that is measured.
+Conceptually, there is always, at least formally, a probability distribution behind each observable that is measured.
 Already in 1889, a long time before quantum physics was formulated, Thorvald N. Thiele proposed the cumulants that describe probabilistic distributions with as few quantities as possible; he called them half-invariants.
 The cumulants form a sequence of quantities such as mean, variance, skewness, kurtosis, and so on, that identify the distribution with increasing accuracy as more cumulants are used.